DogMan7/TradingView-Binance-webhook-server/README.md

 NPM Packages:   The project uses several NPM packages including express, axios, crypto, body-parser, moment, winston, querystring, and https.
 These can be installed by running npm install in the project directory.

-Binance API Key and Secret:   You need to have a Binance API key and secret to interact with the Binance API.
+ A Binance.com Account Binance API Key and Secret:   You need to have a Binance API key and secret to interact with the Binance API.
 These can be obtained from your Binance account. when you make them make your keys on binance spot make sure you limit them to your servers ip address
 Server:   You need a server to host your application.
 This could be a local server or a cloud-based server.

-Domain:   you'll need a domain name that resolves to your server for the webhooks
+Domain:   you'll need a domain that resolves to your server for the webhooks

-Nginx:   Nginx is a web server that can be used to serve your application.
-It's not strictly necessary if you're running the server locally or using some hosting platforms, but it's often used in production environments for its efficiency and flexibility.
-You'll need to have Nginx installed and configured on your server.  https://nginx.org/en/download.html
+Nginx:   Nginx is a web server that can be used to serve your application. there are others you could use but these config instructions assume youre running nginx. you can download the latest version here   https://nginx.org/en/download.html

 SSL Certificate:   The project is set up to use HTTPS for secure communication.
 For this, you'll need an SSL certificate.
 This can be obtained from a Certificate Authority (CA).
 Some providers offer free certificates, like Let's Encrypt.   https://letsencrypt.org/